Binasal hemianopsia: Causes

 In binasal hemianopsia, vision is missing in the inner (nasal or medial) half of both the right and left visual fields.
 Information from the nasal visual field falls on the temporal (lateral) retina.
 Those lateral retinal nerve fibers do not cross in the optic chiasm.
 Calcification of the internal carotid arteries can impinge the uncrossed, lateral retinal fibers, leading to loss of vision in the nasal field.

 Clinical testing of visual fields (by confrontation) can produce a false positive result, particularly in inferior nasal quadrants.

-Management

 Etymology

 The absence of vision in half of a visual field is described as hemianopsia.
 The absence of visual perception in one quarter of a visual field is described as quadrantanopsia.

 The visual field of each eye can be divided in two vertically, with the outer half being described as temporal or lateral, and the inner half being described as nasal.

 "Binasal hemianopsia" can be broken down as follows: